 Season: mid-August to March 31 (weather permitting)

 Schedule: Mondays 6:30 – 8:30 pm and/or Saturdays 10:00 – Noon.

 Cost: 1-Day: $370, 2-Day: $735

 - Rifle: A limited number of specialized biathlon rifles can be rented from ENSC for $250 per year plus deposit.
 Please follow link for more info about the ENSC rental rifle

 - Ski Equipment: In ENSC Biathlon program you are required to have appropriate skate ski equipment.

 - Ammunition: can be purchases through the club.
 Expect to spend $400+ per year.

 - PAL: Athletes must have a PAL by Sept 30.

 Locations: Biathlon practices are held at the Edmonton Nordic Biathlon Centre, Strathcona Science Park

-Additional ski Lessons: Please go to ENSC Cross Country for options.
+Additional ski Lessons: see ENSC Cross Country programs for biathlete options.